stjude-rust-labs/planetary/README.md

 ### Architecture

-Planetary is made up of four components:
+Planetary is made up of five components:

 * _TES API Service_ - this component is responsible for handling requests from
-  TES API clients; it interacts with the _Task Orchestration Service_ and the _Planetary Database_.
+  TES API clients; it interacts with the _Orchestrator Service_ and the _Planetary Database_.

-* _Task Orchestration Service_ - this component is responsible for creating and
+* _Orchestrator Service_ - this component is responsible for creating and
   managing the Kubernetes resources used to execute tasks; it interacts with the _Kubernetes API Server_ and the _Planetary Database_.

+* _Task Monitoring Service_ - this component is responsible for watching for
+  orphaned pods and requesting an orchestrator to adopt the pod; it interacts with the _Orchestrator Service_ and the _Planetary Database_.

 * _Planetary Database_ - this component stores the state of the TES tasks and the Kubernetes pods used to execute tasks; [PostgreSQL](https://www.postgresql.org) is currently the only supported database.

-* _Planetary Transporter_ - this component is a responsible for downloading
-  task inputs  from cloud storage to the Kubernetes storage before a task starts and also  for uploading task outputs from Kubernetes storage to cloud storage after a  task has completed; [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) is currently the only supported cloud storage.
+* _Transporter_ - this component is a responsible for downloading task inputs from cloud storage to the Kubernetes storage before a task starts and also  for uploading task outputs from Kubernetes storage to cloud storage after a  task has completed; [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) is currently the only supported cloud storage.

-_Note: currently the TES API Service and the Task Orchestration Service are co-located in the same executable; in the future, they will be split apart so that they can be scaled independently of one another._

-There are currently two images created for use with Planetary:
+There are currently four images created for use with Planetary:

-* `stjude-rust-labs/planetary` - implements the _TES API Service_ and
+* `stjude-rust-labs/planetary-api` - implements the _TES API Service_.

-  the _Task Orchestration Service_; this image is used by pods implementing the Planetary service.
+* `stjude-rust-labs/planetary-orchestrator` - implements the _Orchestrator
+  Service_.

+* `stjude-rust-labs/planetary-monitor` - implements the _Task Monitor Service_.

-* `stjude-rust-labs/planetary-transporter` - implements the _Planetary
+* `stjude-rust-labs/planetary-transporter` - implements the _Transporter_ used
-  Transporter_; this image is used on pods scheduled to run before and after a task.
+  for downloading task inputs and uploading task outputs.

 ## 🚀 Getting Started